ThinkUpLLC/ThinkUp/docs/source/contribute/developers/mvc.rst

 ThinkUp does not use an MVC framework, but it does employ the `Model-View-Controller design pattern <http://en.wikipedia.org/wiki/Model–view–controller>`_.
-The Wikipedia page makes the idea sound confusing to new comers so here’s a basic run down of what the MVC design pattern is and how ThinkUp uses it.
+The Wikipedia page makes the idea sound confusing to new comers so here's a basic run down of what the MVC design pattern is and how ThinkUp uses it.